 Once that first tooth breaks the gumline, it’s time to call the dentist.
 Even at a young age, oral hygiene is important.
 Scheduling your baby’s first dental appointment helps build a foundation for a lifetime of healthy teeth.

 A family dentist in Edmonton writes, “During the first appointment, the dentist will see how your child’s teeth are developing.
-They can detect any potential issues, and give you care tips about how to better take care of your baby’s teeth.”
+They can detect any potential issues, and give you best dental care tips about how to better take care of your baby’s teeth.”

 It’s a blessing that none of us remember what teething is like.
 While their teeth emerge, many babies experience irritability, sensitivity, trouble eating/sleeping, and sore gums.
 To relieve their discomfort, rub their gums with a cool cloth or a cold spoon.